Note: The Summary table

 Life is a

 characteristic of the first-rate reality/ world (W¹).
-The
+In W¹, the

-The first-rate reality lives essentially (in the core) by itself.
+The first-rate reality lives essentially (in the core) on its own accord.

-In the second-rate realities the functioning dominates the life.
-If we have the feeling, that we are only functioning and not living, then we are in a second-rate, strange reality.
+In the second-rate realities, the functioning dominates the life of the individual.
+If we have the feeling that we are only functioning and not living, then we are in a second-rate, strange reality.

-If we continue with the mentioned classification, we could say:
+If we continue with the above-mentioned classification, we could say:

 • The absolute attitude of a person towards the +A .

 (For more information, see section: "The absolute attitude").

 Both of these together express a loving relationship that includes the possibility of free choice.
 (Such as it is in human relationships.)